 Preschool Teacher Training and Career Education Programs

-According to the U.S. Bureau of Labor Statistics (BLS), more employers are now preferring to hire preschool teachers who have completed certificate or associate's degree programs (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), more employers now prefer to hire preschool teachers who have completed certificate or associate's degree programs (www.bls.gov).
 Many community colleges offer 1-year certificate programs and 2-year associate's degree programs that prepare individuals to sit for state licensing examinations; however, professional associations also offer fast-track credentialing programs.
-Traditional colleges and universities offer bachelor's degree programs in early childhood education, which are also appropriate for individuals who wish to become preschool teachers.
+Early childhood education programs emphasize the incorporation of play with learning in order to hone children's motor skills and emotional, social and language development.

 Child Development Associate (CDA) Credential Program